Getting started

 1. Click on Deploy Cache to initiate the process of deploying the cache to your chosen instance.
 The cache is instance-wide.
 Therefore, it will work for all logical databases hosted on an instance.

-1. Copy the provided script and run it in your cloud shell or terminal to deploy the cache.
+1. Copy the provided script and run it in the cloud shell or terminal of your Kubernetes cluster to deploy the cache components.

 Step 2: Update your application's connection string

-To start using DB Optimizer, you must update your application's database connection string to route to the proxy.
+To start using DBO, you must update your application's database connection string to route it to the proxy.
 Here's a general format:

-• [dbo_proxy_host]: The hostname or IP of the DB Optimizer Proxy (provided in the CAST AI console)
+• [dbo_proxy_host]: The hostname or IP of the DBO Proxy (provided in the Cast AI console)

 • [dbo_port]: The port for your database type (e.g., 5432 for PostgreSQL)